capactio/capact/docs/proposal/20201102-artifacts.md

 **Background**

-There should be an easy way to define the Action behavior.
+There should be an easy way to define Action behavior.
 It's necessary because our Engine needs to know how to handle specified TypeInstances.
-Additionally, this is used on UI to filter actions which are not depended on other TypeInstances, e.g. Actions is not upgrade, delete, etc.
+Additionally, this is used on UI to filter actions that are not dependent on other TypeInstances, e.g. Actions is not upgrade, delete, etc.

 Identified operations: